cpaulisi/nd00333_AZMLND_C2/README.md

 <img width="1431" alt="Screen Shot 2022-01-13 at 10 39 40 PM" src="https://user-images.githubusercontent.com/87383001/149636492-3799eae6-8ec5-4ecf-9df6-a1706a956036.png">
 <img width="1426" alt="Screen Shot 2022-01-13 at 10 40 32 PM" src="https://user-images.githubusercontent.com/87383001/149636514-4d2564b3-4cb7-4c63-8fff-f12af317afb4.png">

-**After that, the model was set for deployment. after this applications insights were enabled and logs were generated.**
+**After that, the model was set for deployment.
+Authentication was enabled for the deployment, and the model was deployed using an Azure Container Instance for portability.
+By default, application insight are disabled within the container instance.
+The logs.py file allowed us to enable applications insights, after which  logs were generated tested.**

 <img width="1428" alt="Screen Shot 2022-01-13 at 10 47 55 PM" src="https://user-images.githubusercontent.com/87383001/149636544-e01fd4f1-1c30-4a1b-9898-488639ec9c61.png">
 <img width="1249" alt="Screen Shot 2022-01-13 at 10 51 59 PM" src="https://user-images.githubusercontent.com/87383001/149636545-9a50ab52-7250-4a08-9fba-7654b0cd41d9.png">

-**Swagger was then used to view the contents and documentation for the model, along with API methods and responses.**
+**Swagger was then used to view the contents and documentation for the model, along with API methods and responses.
+The pedantics of HTTP request methods, including POST and GET, were outlined in the Swagger UI.
+The serve.py script and swagger.sh scripts, along with a swagger.json file downloaded from Azure, were used to construct and view the UI, which was ported to a localhost.**

 ![Screen Shot 2022-01-15 at 2 21 11 PM](https://user-images.githubusercontent.com/87383001/149636579-ef9f6f54-f797-4493-9842-50ce19cc0338.png)
 <img width="1427" alt="Screen Shot 2022-01-13 at 11 00 52 PM" src="https://user-images.githubusercontent.com/87383001/149636582-a03ab632-30f2-456e-a592-5ea05984f5be.png">